ai-on-gke/website/site/content/docs/tutorials/storage/hf-gcs-transfer/index.md

     envsubst '$NAMESPACE $SERVICE_ACCOUNT $HF_USER $BUCKET_URI $MODEL_ID $MEMORY_REQUIREMENTS $BUCKET_PATH' < producer-job.yaml | kubectl apply -f -
     ```

     It might take a few minutes for the c3 node to be auto-provisioned, and for pods to be scheduled, and finish copying data to the GCS bucket.
 When the Job completes, its status is marked "Complete".
 After the Job completes, your Cloud Storage bucket should contain the `MODEL_ID`'s model's files (except for the `.gitattributes` and the `original/` folder) within the specified `BUCKET_PATH`.
 If you didn't change the `MODEL_ID`, you should see the [meta-llama/Meta-Llama-3-8B files](https://huggingface.co/meta-llama/Meta-Llama-3-8B/tree/main) in your Cloud Storage bucket, within the `/model` folder.
+You can use `BUCKET_PATH=""` to upload the model's files into the GCS bucket's root directory.

 1. Monitor the status of the transfer.